Alma College Data & Information Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At Alma, approximately 77% of students took out student loans averaging $9,614 a year.
 That adds up to $38,456 over four years for those students.

 The student loan default rate at Alma is 5.0%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do Alma Graduates Make?bachelor's degree recipients from Alma make around $42,200 per year during the early years of their employment.
-This is in the same neighborhood of the average college graduate's salary of $39,802 per year.
-However, certain majors may produce higher-paying graduates.
+How Much Money Do Alma Graduates Make?students who graduate with a bachelor's degree from Alma make about $42,200 a year during their first few years of employment after graduation.
+This is right on par with the average college graduate's salary of $39,802 per year.
+Also, graduates in your major field may make more.

 Location of Alma College